aws/sagemaker-python-sdk/README.rst

                             train_instance_type='local',
                             train_instance_count=1)

-    # In Local Mode, fit will pull the MXNet container docker image and run it locally
+    # In Local Mode, fit will pull the MXNet container Docker image and run it locally
     mxnet_estimator.fit('s3://my_bucket/my_training_data/')

     # Alternatively, you can train using data in your local file system.
 This is only supported in Local mode.